Kevin-Wei-KW/expense-tracker/README.md

 For demo: [https://expense-tracker-api-demo.onrender.com](https://expense-tracker-web-demo.onrender.com/)

-NOTE: Added transactions will be saved in database.
+*Added transactions will be saved in database.
+*Initial loading may take a minute for Demo server to boot up.

 ## What does it do?
 - Retrieves formatted transaction data from personal Google Sheets to be displayed comfortably on phone screens.